Where to Shop for Rave Clothes - Los Angeles

 Open daily 9:30am-6pm

-We haven't personally visited this store ourselves, but it is located nearby Rave Wonderland and worth a stop if you are in DTLA.
+We haven't personally visited this store ourselves, but it is located nearby other DTLA stores.
 It borders the line between lingerie store/costume store/rave store.
 They carry women and some mens, Demonia shoes, accessories, hosiery, and beauty.
 They have a super cute stuffed animal wall to snap photos infront of!
 We will update our review when we get a chance to stop by.

 Rave on Fire